ooikk/Arduino-Documentation/04_T-Rex_Game/t_Rex.md

 ```
 ## Moving Track
 For the playing scene, defined custom characters.
-Use arrayTrack[16] for character to be displayed on LCD screen.
+Use arrayTrack[16] for characters to be displayed on LCD screen.

 ```
 byte clearChar[] = {